 Accurate data is hard to come by when we’re talking about illicit and “illegal” arrivals – but if we look at the number of people who claim asylum in the UK, that number was 48,000 in 2021.
 That represents a significant increase compared to the previous 10 years, but is just over half the rate of applications in 2002 (84,000).

 The ‘historic’ agreement

-In July, French Interior Minister Gérald Darmanin heralded a ‘historic’ agreement signed with the UK.
-In return for the €63 million, France promised the following:
+In July 2021, French Interior Minister Gérald Darmanin heralded a ‘historic’ agreement signed with the UK.
+In return for €63 million of UK funding, France promised the following:

-- to double the number of police and gendarmes patrolling along the French coastline to 200;
+- to double the number of police and gendarmes patrolling along the French coastline;

 - to finance border protection and surveillance equipment;